zozzlethena/docs/pages/security.md

 ### Major changes

   - **Treat external bribes differently than internal bribes (i.e. fees).**
-    We split Bribe into two separate contracts, `InternalBribe` and `ExternalBribe`. `InternalBribe` functions essentially the same way as `Bribe` did, but `ExternalBribe` ensures that rewards are eliglble to be claimed by any voter who votes for the underlying gauge during the epoch, instead of only voters who vote after the rewards are sent. `ExternalBribe` also ensures that rewards can only be claimed after the epoch ends.`ExternalBribe` rewards must also be _whitelisted_ via on-chain governance.
+    The Bribe contracts are spilt into two separate contracts, `InternalBribe` and `ExternalBribe`. `InternalBribe` functions essentially the same way as `Bribe` did, but `ExternalBribe` ensures that rewards are eliglble to be claimed by any voter who votes for the underlying gauge during the epoch, instead of only voters who vote after the rewards are sent. `ExternalBribe` also ensures that rewards can only be claimed after the epoch ends.`ExternalBribe` rewards must also be _whitelisted_ via on-chain governance.
-  - **One vote per epoch.
-In Velocimeter, voters are only allowed to make "active" voting decisions (i.e. vote and reset) once per epoch.** Voters must wait until the next epoch to change their votes.
+  - **One vote per epoch.** In Velocimeter, voters are only allowed to make "active" voting decisions (i.e. vote and reset) once per epoch.
+Voters must wait until the next epoch to change their votes.
 Voters can, however, _cast_ their votes throughout the epoch.
-  - **On-chain governance.** To handle protocol-wide decisions (such as eligible tokens for external bribes), we introduce an on-chain Governor.
-This will likely be Tally's first on-chain governor on Arbitrum following their support for the network.
-  - **Killable gauges.** To dissuade emissions exploitation via dummy gauges, we're allowing the _Velocimeter Commissaire_ (akin to Curve's Emergency DAO) to kill any "bad" gauges.
-The Commissaire is composed of individuals from varying parties meant to serve as a credibly neutral decision-maker for the broader ecosystem.
+  - **Killable gauges.** To dissuade emissions exploitation via dummy gauges, we're allowing the _Velocimeter Council of Velocimetry_ (akin to Curve's Emergency DAO) to kill any "bad" gauges.
+The Council is composed of individuals from varying parties meant to serve as a credibly neutral decision-maker for the broader ecosystem.

 ### Minor changes

-  - **Removed the LP boost for voters.** We removed the boost that voters receive when staking their LPs with gauges they voted for.
+  - **Removed the LP boost for voters.** The boost was removed that voters receive when staking their LPs with gauges they voted for.
 This removes the need for a veNFT aggregator (more on this later...).
-  - **Removed negative voting.** We found negative voting to be zero-sum for Solidly, so we decided to remove it.
+  - **Removed negative voting.** Negative voting was considered zero-sum for Solidly, so it was removed.
   - **Team emissions.** 3% of new emissions will be sent to a team address, meant to cover on-going expenses and future development.